Santa Barbara (TV series): Crew history

-During the first three years of the show, the main crew of SB stayed the same, with the Dobsons taking on a double duty as both head writer and executive producer.
+During the first three years of the show, the main crew of Santa Barbara stayed the same, with the Dobsons taking on a double duty as both head writer and executive producer.
 Jeffrey Hayden served as co-executive producer during the first year, and Mary-Ellis Bunim took over after him.
 In 1987, after the Dobsons were abruptly fired, associate head writer Charles Pratt Jr. received head writing status and Anne Howard Bailey joined him as co-head writer until 1989, when Sheri Anderson took over that duty.

-Jill Farren Phelps took over as executive producer and kept the position until 1990, when she was replaced by John Conboy, although there was a five-month transition period where both were credited.
-In 1990, Pratt was fired and replaced by another associate writer, Maralyn Thoma, but her tenure was cut short when the Dobsons finally settled in court and returned to the series.
-Shortly before the Dobsons returned, Conboy was let go and Paul Rauch was brought on as executive producer in an ill-advised last-ditch attempt at saving the floundering soap.
-However, the Dobsons left their head writing duties in 1992, when Pam Long was hired as the show's final head writer.
+Jill Farren Phelps was hired from the beginning of the production as the Music Director.
+In 1987, she took over as executive producer until 1990 when she was replaced by John Conboy, although there was a five-month transition period where both were credited.
+In 1990, Pratt was replaced by another associate writer, Maralyn Thoma, but her tenure was cut short when the Dobsons finally settled in court and returned to the series.
+Shortly before the Dobsons returned, Conboy was let go and Paul Rauch was brought on as executive producer.
+The Dobsons left their head writing duties in 1992, when Pam Long was hired as the show's final head writer.